enkaidu-dev/enkaidu/README.md

 A "profile" is defined by setting up `.enkaidu/` in the current directory.
 Enkaidu will look for this folder from which it loads the following:

-1. `enkaidu.yaml|yml` config file, if none exists in the current folder or somewhere else explicitly specified
+1. `config.yaml|yml` config file with defaults for `auto_load:` block (see configuration section above) when it, or its properties, are not specified in the app configuration.
 2. `variables.yaml|yml` file that can be used to define variables accessible by prompt templates under `var.`
     - Values can be strings, arrays of strings
     - Values can also be hash maps, but only one level deep